Dalston Junction Turkish Baths, London, 1882

 < The Builder (14 Jan 1882)

-The hot rooms, shampooing room and plunge bath were in the basement, the cooling rooms and slipper baths on the ground floor, and a smoking room, laundry, and caretaker's accommodation were on the first floor.
+The hot rooms, shampooing room and plunge bath were in the basement, the cooling-rooms and slipper baths on the ground floor, and a smoking room, laundry, and caretaker's accommodation were on the mezzanine floor.

-The building was faced with red Suffolk bricks, the arches of yellow Malms, and the cornices, caps, and cupola were of cement.
+The building was faced with red Suffolk bricks, yellow clay-and-chalk bricks known as malms, and the caps, cornices, and cupola moulded in cement.

 Dalston Junction Turkish Baths